An oligopoly is an industry dominated by a few firms, e.g. supermarkets, petrol, car industry e.t.c.

 - Some firms may have very strong brand loyalty and be able to increase price without demand being very price elastic.

-Another possibility for firms in oligopoly is for them to collude on price and set profit maximising levels of output.
+- Another possibility for firms in oligopoly is for them to collude on price and set profit maximising levels of output.
+This maximises profit for the industry.